-- This is where the universities can help you and sometimes have manufacturing facilities as part of their program.
-When processing a food product it's very important to follow the strict Board of Health and FDA guidelines.
+- Universities can help you and sometimes have manufacturing facilities as part of their program.
+When processing a food product, it's crucial to follow the strict Board of Health and FDA guidelines.

-- Rutgers University has two facilities in New Jersey and Cornell has several in New York.
-As an alternative, once you decide which teas you would like to sell, the tea vendor you purchase your teas from may provide consumer packaging prior to shipping to you.
+- Rutgers University has two facilities in New Jersey, and Cornell has several in New York.
+As an alternative, once you decide which teas you would like to sell, the tea vendor you purchase your teas from may provide consumer packaging before shipping to you.

 - In New Jersey, you cannot do this in your home kitchen.
-You must use a commercially approved kitchen.
+It would be best if you used a commercially approved kitchen.
 Each state has different guidelines.
 Research and follow your sates guidelines.